forta-network/docs/docs/scan-node/configure.md

 !!! important "JSON-RPC API quality matters"
     This is the most important step of configuring a Forta scan node as it has a critical impact on alerting and the SLA (performance) score.

-There are four types of JSON-RPC APIs which are configurable in `~/.forta/config.yml` after the next step and each can have critical impact on the SLA score of the node.
+There are four types of JSON-RPC APIs which are configurable in `~/.forta/config.yml` after the next step and each can have a critical impact on the SLA score of the node.

-- `scan`: This is the API used as source of the chain data (blocks, transactions) which are fed into running detection bots.
+- `scan`: This is the API used as the source of the chain data (blocks, transactions) which are fed into running detection bots.
 - `trace`: This is usually the same as the scan API and it needs to support the `trace_block` method.
 It is not required for scanning every chain (currently only Ethereum and Fantom).
 - `jsonRpc`: This defaults to scan API by default.
 It allows bots to make extra JSON-RPC requests to check the chain state.
 Please make sure that this API can take load as some bots can be heavy.
 - `registry`: This API is different from the other APIs as it always needs to be a _Polygon Mainnet_ JSON-RPC API.
 It is used for retrieving the list of assigned bots and the latest node releases for auto-upgrade purposes.
 It is used much more lightly compared to the other APIs listed here.

 **We strongly recommend:**

-- running your own full node as the provider of first three APIs,
+- running your own full node as the provider of the first three APIs,
 - picking a _private_ registry API to avoid disconnection from the network state.

 If you would like to run an Ethereum full node you can follow [these steps](miscellaneous.md#run-an-ethereum-full-node).